Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Introduction

-The best \ours model obtains 40.4 mask AP$_r$ on the widely used LVIS open-vocabulary detection benchmark, surpassing the previous best approach by +6.5 AP$_r$ at system level.
-In the setting with external box annotations, it achieves 45.8 box AP$_r$, a significant gain of +12.5 points over the previous best approach.
-On the COCO benchmark, \ours achieves a very competitive 40.8 novel AP without using pseudo-labels or joint training.
-In summary, our contributions are: \begin{itemize} \item We present a novel contrastive pretraining methodology using detector architecture to learn detection-sensitive representation from noisy, large-scale image-text pairs. \item We propose a simple Shifted-Window Learning technique for detection to produce more robust and translation-invariant representation from pretrained vision transformers. \item Our approach significantly outperforms the state-of-the-art methods on LVIS open-vocabulary detection benchmark, including larger models and pseudo-labeling approaches, and achieves very competitive performance on COCO benchmark and transfer detection to Objects365 simultaneously. \end{itemize} We hope these findings will encourage the community to further explore detection-oriented pretraining on noisy, large-scale image-text data to advance open-vocabulary tasks.
+Incorporating both region-centric pretraining and shifted-window learning, our approach is called \ours (Detection-aligned Image-Text pretraining for Open-vocabulary detection). \ours serves to narrow the gap between image-text pretraining and open-vocabulary detection, and obtain better generalization.
+The best \ours model achieves 37.6 mask AP$_r$ on the widely used LVIS open-vocabulary detection benchmark, surpassing the previous best approach by +3.7 AP$_r$.
+It achieves the state-of-the-art 40.5 mask AP$_r$ when pretrained on the DataComp-1B dataset.
+On the COCO benchmark, \ours achieves a very competitive 39.6 novel AP without using pseudo-labels or joint training.
+In summary, our contributions are: \begin{itemize} \item We present a novel region-centric pretraining approach for open-vocabulary detection by integrating detector heads on top of the image backbone into CLIP pretraining.
+This learns better detection-oriented features from large-scale image-text data without a need for pseudo labeling or extra box annotations. \item We propose the Shifted-Window Learning technique to produce more robust and translation-invariant representation from pretrained CLIP ViT for open-vocabulary detection. \item Our approach significantly outperforms the state-of-the-art methods on LVIS open-vocabulary detection benchmark, including larger models and pseudo labeling-based approaches, and achieves very competitive performance on COCO benchmark and transfer detection to Objects365. \end{itemize}